mikam4965/rsschool-cv/cv.md

 ## About me

-An intellectually curious and self-motivated computer science graduate with a commitment to and experience of developing innovative and creative software solutions also seeking a meaningful role to begin a career in Information Technology.
+An intellectually curious and self-motivated computer science graduate with a commitment to experience developing innovative and creative software solutions also seeking a meaningful role to begin a career in Information Technology.

 ---------------